Close

 Partial Withdrawal in ULIPs

-A partial withdrawal from your ULIP is a feature that allows you to access a portion of your investment money without having to surrender the entire policy.
-It is a valuable feature designed to provide liquidity, but it comes with a critical rule: you can only start making withdrawals after the mandatory 5-year lock-in period.
-ULIP is a long-term investment plan that also offers life insurance, and the partial withdrawal in ULIP facility is your emergency cash window into that investment.
+A partial withdrawal from your ULIP gives you access to your investment money without surrendering the policy.
+This liquidity comes with one critical rule: you can only start withdrawals after the mandatory five-year lock-in period.
+A ULIP is your long-term investment and life insurance plan combined.
+The partial withdrawal facility is your emergency cash window into that investment.

 • Updated on: Aug 21, 2025